 How to do this:

 - Answer any phone calls by the first or second ring.
 Don't leave your customers waiting on hold.
-If this doesn't fit your working model, hire a virtual receptionist.
+If this doesn't fit your working model, hire a visitor sign-in app.

 - Use these five phrases recommended by SmartGuests to let your customers know you appreciate them.

 - "It's my pleasure / I am happy to"

 - "Is there anything else"

 - "We're looking forward to"

 You may think that using technology is the antithesis of hospitality.
 However hospitality leaders recognize that their customers want to use high tech / high touch technologies.
 Lodging chains like Marriott have built guest check-in apps for iPhone and Android devices.
 Wendy's is moving towards kiosk ordering.
 And coworking industry giant Industrious Office uses a similar office sign in app to greet visitors, and room scheduling software to manage their conference rooms.

 Why?
 Because your customers don't actually want to talk to you.
 If it isn't a value-add interaction, they prefer to help themselves.
 This is true for millennials and baby boomers alike.
 Yes, this is true for your customers too.